stytchauth/stytch-python/codegen/specs/stytch_b2b/docs/passwords_session/reset.request.md

 Parameters:

+- `organization_id`: Globally unique UUID that identifies a specific Organization.
+The organization_id is critical to perform operations on an Organization, so be sure to preserve this value.

 - `password`: The new password for the user.

 - `session_token`: The session token for the user whose password will be reset.
 This endpoint will error if both session_token and session_jwt are provided.